tilde-nlp/llm-gpt-neox/misc/TRAIN.md

 ## Slice data [done]

 ### Create slice file
+This is the file describing the proportions for each language.
 ```
 This excercise is left to the reader ;^)
 ```

 ### Create state file
+Used by the slicer for indexing into the bin file.
 ```bash
 python3 create_0_state_file.py
 ```

 ### Run slicer
+Takes ths state file and slice file, training phase proportions, and other info to produce unmerged data packs.
 ```bash
 python3 make_data_packs.py
 --tokens-per-iter 4718592